 Welcome to the California therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in California cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your California zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your California zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all California telehealth therapists.

 According to the Gallup-Healthways Well-Being Index, California ranked as number 18 for overall well-being; the survey rated emotional health, work environment, live evaluation, physical health, healthy behaviors, and basic access to things like health insurance, food, and shelter.
 For example, the study showed that 55.5% of the state’s 37.2 million residents exercise frequently, and 58.6% eat produce regularly.